utopia-foss/dantro/doc/plotting/plot_functions.rst

 :py:func:`~.multiplot`: Plot multiple functions on one axis
 -----------------------------------------------------------
-The :py:func:`~.multiplot` plotting function enables the consecutive application of multiple plot functions on an axis.
+The :py:func:`~.multiplot` plotting function enables the consecutive application of multiple plot functions on the current axis generated and provided through the ``PlotHelper``.

 Plot functions can either be given as a string that is used to map to the corresponding function or by directly passing a callable function to the multiplot.
 For the former, the following `seaborn plot functions <https://seaborn.pydata.org/api.html>`_ are available: